Francesco Lauri

 Francesco Lauri (1610–1635) was an Italian painter of the Baroque period, active mainly in Rome, but also throughout other parts of eastern and northern Italy and some of France, Spain and Greece.

 Biography

 He was the oldest son of the Flemish painter Balthasar Lauwers (Baltassare Lauri).
-His father was a landscape painter and pupil of Paul Bril who had emigrated from Antwerp to Milan and then settled in Rome.
+His father was a landscape painter and pupil of Paul Bril, who had emigrated from Antwerp to Milan and then settled in Rome.
 Francesco's younger brother Filippo Lauri was also a painter and a pupil of Angelo Caroselli.
 Francesco was a disciple of his father and of Andrea Sacchi.
-He is said by Baldinucci to have painted one of the ovals in the ceiling of the Palazzo de' Crescenzi, and often painted figures for Claude Lorraine.
+He is said by Baldinucci to have painted one of the ovals in the ceiling of the Palazzo de' Crescenzi, and often painted figures for Claude Lorrain.